wisniewskikr/chrisblog-it-java-ee/technologies/cors/java-ee9-api-rest-helloworld-cors/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to create **simple REST API Java** application using **Java EE 9** framework.
+The goal of this project is to present how to resolve **CORS** problem in **REST API Java** application using **Java EE 9** framework.
 This application returns JSON with the key "message" and the value **Hello World!** as the result of GET HTTP method.

 Application is deployed on **payara micro** in version 6.

+**CORS problem** means that for security reason browsers don't allow for communication between domains.
+So if you are on "localhost:8080" then browsers allow only for communication with "localhost:8080".
+But if your application is divided into FE and BE parts then it's problem.
+FE part by defauld can not communicate with BE part.
+To resolve it in Java EE 9 you can use **CorsFilter** which adds some parameters to header to turn off CORS on a browser.

 ##### Flow
 The following flow takes place in this project: